Max Delbrück: Career and research

 Delbrück's workplace in Berlin: Kaiser Wilhelm Institute for Chemistry, now the Free University of Berlin.

 Delbrück returned to Berlin in 1932 as an assistant to Lise Meitner, who was collaborating with Otto Hahn on irradiation of uranium with neutrons.
 Delbrück wrote a few papers, including one in 1933 on gamma rays' scattering by a Coulomb field's polarization of a vacuum.
-Though theoretically tenable, his conclusion was misplaced, whereas Hans Bethe some 20 years later confirmed the phenomenon and named it "Delbrück scattering".
+Though theoretically tenable, his conclusion was inapplicable to the case in point, whereas Hans Bethe some 20 years later confirmed the phenomenon and named it "Delbrück scattering".

-In 1935, Delbrück published a collaboration with Nikolay Timofeev-Ressovsky and Karl Zimmer the major work, Über die Natur der Genmutation und der Genstruktur.
+In 1935 Delbrück published a collaboration with Nikolay Timofeev-Ressovsky and Karl Zimmer, the major work Über die Natur der Genmutation und der Genstruktur.
 It was considered to be a major advance in understanding the nature of gene mutation and gene structure.
 The work was a keystone in the formation of molecular genetics.
 It was also an inspirational starting point for Erwin Schrödinger's thinking, a course of lectures in 1943, and the eventual writing of the book What Is Life?
 The Physical Aspect of the Living Cell.

 In 1937, he attained a fellowship from Rockefeller Foundation—which was launching the molecular biology research program—to research genetics of the fruit fly, Drosophila melanogaster, in California Institute of Technology's biology department, where Delbrück could blend interests in biochemistry and genetics.
 While at Caltech, Delbrück researched bacteria and their viruses (bacteriophages or phages).
 In 1939, with Emory L. Ellis, he coauthored "The growth of bacteriophage", a paper reporting that the viruses reproduce in one step, not exponentially as do cellular organisms.

 Drawing of a plaque in Buttrick Hall, Vanderbilt University commemorating the work of Max Delbrück.